 I was shocked by how busy Lake Louise was during the day in Banff in June.
 I don’t want to think about what July and August are like, because it could only get worse.

 I was also worried about doing the Lake Agnes Teahouse hike, a very popular trail at Lake Louise.
-At first, I was very concerned about encountering bears if we were alone in the forest.
+At first, I was very concerned about encountering bears if I was alone in the forest.
+But as it turns out, I did not have to worry about being alone for even a second!

-But as it turns out, there were so many people on around that bears would have never come anywhere near the area.
+There were so many people on around that bears would have never come anywhere near the trail.
 Really I should have been more concerned that the tea house would be overcrowded…

 Double Check Opening Hours In June!

+As I’ve mentioned, Banff in June is still very much low season, so there are things that might not be open yet.
 For example, I noticed a lot of restaurants only opened in mid-June.
-So as I’ve mentioned, you don’t want to visit too early in the month.
+So that’s another reason why you don’t want to visit too early in the month.

 Specifically, you should check opening dates for Lake Agnes Teahouse and Whitehorn Bistro at the top of the Lake Louise Gondola.